oscarotero/simple-crud/README.md

 This class creates the instances of all entities.
 If it's not provided, by default uses the `SimpleCrud\EntityFactory` but you can create your own factory implementing the `SimpleCrud\EntityFactoryInterface`.
 The default EntityFactory, can be configured using the following methods:

 * `addNamespace` Useful if you want to create custom entity classes.
 For example, if the namespace is `App\MyModels` and you load the entity `post`, the EntityFactory will check whether the class `App\MyModels\Post` exists and use it instead the default.
-* `setAutocreate` Set false to avoid to create instances of entities using the default class.
+* `setAutocreate` Set false to NOT create instances of entities using the default class.
+* `getFieldFactory` Returns the FieldFactory.
-* `setFieldFactory` To set a custom factory to create Field instances
+* `setFieldFactory` To set a custom factory to create Field instances.
+* `getQueryFactory` Returns the QueryFactory.
-* `setQueryFactory` To set a custom factory to create Query instances
+* `setQueryFactory` To set a custom factory to create Query instances.

 ```php
 //Create the simplecrud instance